backdrop-contrib/utz_tokens/README.md

 User Time Zone Tokens
 ================

 This module provides tokens that lets you embed a date or time within formatted text so that it is displayed in the user's time zone.

-Anonymous users will see it in the default time zone (typically the server time zone).
+Anonymous users will see it in the default time zone (typically the server time zone), but there is an option to detect their time zone as well (see below).

 A typical usage would be to give the start time of an event in the body of a page that will be seen by people in multiple time zones.